Comprehensive Car Insurance: What It Covers & Do You Need It?

 • Intentional damage or fraudulent claims

-• Collision damage — if you crash into another vehicle, a guardrail, or a pole, you'll need collision insurance to cover those repairs.
+• Collision damage — if you crash into another vehicle, a guardrail, or a pole, you'll need collision coverage to cover those repairs.

 • Mechanical breakdowns — engine failures, transmission problems, or normal wear and tear are never covered by any type of auto insurance.